yinkar/yahaBB/README.md

 # yahaBB
-Some kind of forum software.
+Some kind of bulletin board software (forum forum).